* Translated by AI

 *This content was translated by AI.

 Yeon Hye-ran stated, "It is indeed a very sad scene, but it is a story that cannot end with sadness.
-While we all know that the Jeju 4·3 story is sad and painful, it cannot be sad alone.
-I found it really difficult to express dance while thinking, 'If it's sad, what will you do?'
-Instead of trying to express emotions, I listened to the story of being surprised in that situation and danced while sharing various stories.
-Sometimes I said, 'I'm sorry,' other times, 'I hope you rest peacefully,' or 'I will remember.'
-I thought it should be a story not about punishing or blaming someone, but about the direction we should move forward in."
-She also revealed her affection for the scene, saying, "There are many behind-the-scenes stories about that scene.
-We filmed it for a very long time.
-We had to capture the sunset and the wind, so we shot for several days."
+We all know the Jeju 4·3 story is sad and painful, but it shouldn't be only sad.
+I found it really difficult to express dance while thinking, 'If it's sad, what will we do?'
+Instead of trying to express emotions directly, I listened to stories of surprise and various narratives in that situation and danced accordingly.
+Sometimes I said 'I'm sorry,' other times 'I hope you rest peacefully,' or 'I will remember.'
+I thought this was not a story about punishing or blaming someone, but rather about the direction we should move forward in.
+There are many behind-the-scenes details about that scene.
+We filmed it for several days, capturing the sunset and the wind."
+She expressed her affection for the scene.

 Yeon Hye-ran is an actress who has starred in films and dramas but is rarely seen on variety shows.
-Yeon Hye-ran laughed and said, "I'm good at telling stories, but as soon as I hold a microphone, people around me say it's 'no fun.'"
-She continued, "I don't like sharing my personal stories on variety shows.
-I wish people didn't know that I have a daughter, and I wish they thought I wasn't married.
-I want people not to know about my past (?).
-I might end up playing an old maid.
-I just want to approach as actress Yeon Hye-ran through acting, without any information about the person Yeon Hye-ran.
-However, as a lead actor, I cannot avoid participating in promotional variety shows, so it's a dilemma," she candidly shared her feelings.
+She laughed and said, "I'm good at storytelling, but as soon as I hold a microphone, people around me say it's 'no fun.'
+I don't like sharing personal stories on variety shows.
+I wish people didn't know I have a daughter, and I wish they thought I wasn't married.
+I want them not to know my past.
+Perhaps I might even play an unmarried woman someday.
+I want to approach roles as actress Yeon Hye-ran through acting alone, without any personal information about me.
+However, as a lead actress, I cannot avoid participating in promotional variety shows, so it's a dilemma."
+She shared her honest feelings.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>